walsh9/asciibots/README.md

 Or any other combination.
 If you don't specify a parameter it's random!

+#jQuery Plugin

+There's also a jQuery plugin.
+This adds the `asciibot()` method to jQuery objects.
+When you call the `asciibot()` method it will set the text contents of each matched element to an ASCII robot.
+Same as the vanilla Javascript version, if you pass a 3-5 digit hex string you will get a specific robot.
+If you leave the parameters empty you will get a random robot.

 ## License

-The 1k ASCII Mini Robot Factory is licensed under the MIT License.
+asciibots.js is licensed under the MIT License.